Akshi4162/webapi/README.md

 (Or you can create your own code and test out the functions.
 All the various functions that are available are listed below. 😊👍)

-+ Then run the following command to start the node module:
++ Then run the following command on terminal:
 ```
 node index.js //replace index with the name of your file, if need be.
 ```